Updated on July 31, 2023

 Whatever your choice, you’ll have amazing beaches and breathtaking landscapes within walking distance.
 You’ll have natural parks, sand dunes, birds and wildlife.
 You’ll cross paths with wild rabbits while heading for the beach.

-Life in the Algarve unfolds at slower pace than in most cities of Europe.
+Life in the Algarve unfolds at slower pace than in most cities of Europe, particularly in the winter, when there aren’t any tourists around.

 Located at almost 50 miles from Huelva (and from the Spanish border), Tavira has more churches than hotels.